Bodies Bodies Bodies: Critical response

-On the review aggregator website Rotten Tomatoes, 85% of 226 reviews are positive, with an average rating of 7/10.
+On the review aggregator website Rotten Tomatoes, 86% of 237 reviews are positive, with an average rating of 7.5/10.
 The website's critical consensus reads, "Impeccably cast and smartly written, Bodies Bodies Bodies is an uncommonly well-done whodunnit."
-Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on 43 critics, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on 43 critics, indicating "generally favorable" reviews.
 Audiences polled by PostTrak gave the film an average 3 out of 5 stars, with 63% saying they would definitely recommend it.

 Abby Olcese for RogerEbert.com praised the use of music and cinematography to enhance the single-location setting.
 Bloody Disgusting found the social satire of the movie, and its use of setting to highlight this, to be strong.
 Lovia Gyarkye for The Hollywood Reporter found the film to be a psychological study of the friendship archetypes and the digital age, while also showing an understanding of the anxieties of twenty-somethings, praising the story.
-IndieWire's Robert Daniels wrote that Reijn's direction was the strongest part of the film, while also praising the script for its social interrogation.
+IndieWires Robert Daniels wrote that Reijn's direction was the strongest part of the film, while also praising the script for its social interrogation.
 Erin Brady of Little White Lies instead thought that the film fell apart towards the end because it is "a movie that claims to understand how Gen-Z treats societal topics ... [while] portraying some of those topics so stereotypically."
-However, she said that the film was well-paced and it was hard to resist the fun of it.
+However, she said that the film was well paced and it was hard to resist the fun of it.
 IGN's Rafael Motamayor wrote that "it does falter somewhat when it comes to Gen Z talk ... like someone had a bunch of placeholders they swapped in with whatever term a teenager told them kids use these days," though also felt it was good overall.